reetu95/realtime-inventory-lakehouse/README.md

 ![Exactly-once verification](docs/img/bronze-exactly-once.png)

 **Verification:** 3,706 events ingested (2,949 inventory_movement / 757
-price_update — the ~10% deliberately malformed events are generated as mutated inventory movements, so they are counted within that type and are quarantined in the Silver layer). `count(*) = count(DISTINCT event_id)` held across multiple restarts, including recovery from a mid-run failure.
+price_update, the ~10% deliberately malformed events are generated as mutated inventory movements, so they are counted within that type and are quarantined in the Silver layer). `count(*) = count(DISTINCT event_id)` held across multiple restarts, including recovery from a mid run failure.

 ## Design notes

-- **Trigger choice:** Bronze runs with `availableNow` (incremental batch) — streaming semantics and checkpointed Kafka offsets without an always-on cluster.
-Switching to continuous is a one-line trigger change; the Gold stock aggregate will run continuously where dashboard freshness justifies it.
+- **Trigger choice:** Bronze runs with `availableNow` (incremental batch), streaming semantics and checkpointed Kafka offsets without an always on cluster.
+Switching to continuous is a one line trigger change; the Gold stock aggregate will run continuously where dashboard freshness justifies it.
-- **Serverless quirk:** `display()` on a streaming DataFrame shows stream metrics rather than rows on serverless compute — validation is done by writing to a Delta table and querying it.
+- **Serverless quirk:** `display()` on a streaming DataFrame shows stream metrics rather than rows on serverless compute,validation is done by writing to a Delta table and querying it.
-- **Exactly-once:** guaranteed by the checkpoint (Kafka offsets) plus idempotent Delta micro-batch writes; verified empirically, including after a failed run (Kafka connection config error) resumed cleanly from the same checkpoint.
+- **Exactly once:** guaranteed by the checkpoint (Kafka offsets) plus idempotent Delta micro batch writes; verified empirically, including after a failed run (Kafka connection config error) resumed cleanly from the same checkpoint.
-- **Bronze keeps `raw_json`:** the raw payload is preserved so events can be reparsed if the schema evolves — Bronze is the replayable source of truth inside the lakehouse.
+- **Bronze keeps `raw_json`:** the raw payload is preserved so events can be reparsed if the schema evolves, Bronze is the replayable source of truth inside the lakehouse.
 - **Secrets:** Kafka credentials are currently notebook constants;
-  migration to Key Vault-backed secret scopes is planned in the Terraform phase.
+  migration to Key Vault, backed secret scopes is planned in the Terraform phase.

 ## Repo structure